 Additionally, the needless pain and anxiety you experienced are actual losses.
 If you suffered harm because of a doctor’s mistake, your doctor should pay for it.
 If your child will never be able to participate in team sports, that limitation has a cost.
 If your life expectancy is shorter because a doctor failed to take your symptoms seriously, you have suffered an actual loss.

 You deserve full compensation for your losses, whether they have a fixed dollar value or not.
-The Bethlehem malpractice attorneys at Ostroff Injury Law will produce compelling evidence of your losses and pursue a financial recovery against the medical professionals who caused your suffering.
+The Bethlehem malpractice attorneys at Ostroff Godshall Injury and Accident Lawyers will produce compelling evidence of your losses and pursue a financial recovery against the medical professionals who caused your suffering.
 Money cannot take the pain away, but it can help you and your family move forward with your lives.

 The law requires lawsuits to be filed within a specific timeframe.
 In general, you have two years from the time of the medical mistake to bring a lawsuit.
 However, it is always a good idea to discuss your case with a skilled doctor malpractice attorney.
 Depending on the situation, an exception might apply.

 Sometimes, a victim might not know about the malpractice until later.
 For example, perhaps a doctor treated you for ulcers, but you got a stomach cancer diagnosis three years later.
 In a case like this, the two-year “clock” did not begin running until you learned of the doctor’s mistake.
 You could sue the doctor for misdiagnosis within two years of discovering you had stomach cancer and not ulcers.